MicrosoftDocs/memdocs/sccm/mdt/samples-guide.md

  **Server weight/sum of all server weights**

- In  REF _Ref307407325 \h Listing 18, the three servers at Contoso HQ are listed as 1, 2, and 4.
+ In  the previous example, the three servers at Contoso HQ are listed as 1, 2, and 4.
 The likelihood of a server with a weighting of 2 being selected becomes 2 in 7.
 Therefore, to use the weighting system, determine the capacity of the servers available at a location, and weight each server by the server’s capacity in relation to each of the other servers.

 ### Adding the LocationServer.xml File to the Extra Files Directory
- After you have created the LocationServer.xml file, add it to the LiteTouch_x86 and LiteTouch_x64 Windows PE boot images in the *X:\\*Deploy\Control folder.
+ After you have created the LocationServer.xml file, add it to the LiteTouch_x86 and LiteTouch_x64 Windows PE boot images in the ***X:\\Deploy\Control folder***.
 Using the Deployment Workbench, add other files and folders to these Windows PE images by specifying an additional directory to add in the deployment share properties.

  **To add LocationServer.xml to the deployment share**